GoogleCloudPlatform/platform-engineering/reference-architectures/multicluster-patterns/quickstart-multi-zone-deploy/README.md

 ## Prerequisites

 *   A Google Cloud project.
-*   A pre-existing VPC network within your Google Cloud project.
 *   Terraform installed and configured with appropriate GCP credentials.
 *   Variables defined in `terraform.tfvars` or through other means.